damishshah/comic-book-reader/README.md

 # Comic Book Page Reader

 ## Summary
-You can find the deployed app at: http://damishshah.com/comic-book-reader

 Python application to identify speech bubbles and read text from comic book pages.
 This project is mostly being used as a way to collect comic book text data to teach a separate machine learning algorithm to write comic book-esque speech.

 ## Technologies